 Healing can absolutely come in this form and it’s something to be celebrated when it does.

-What about diseases with no cure, no treatment and are progressive?
-As a Christian I believe God can heal anyone, any disease and does completely heal some people of all kinds of diseases.
+What about diseases with no cure, no treatment and they are progressive?
+As a Christian I believe God can heal anyone, and does completely heal people of all kinds of diseases.